AndersPihlblad11/CI_P2_SG/README.md

 ### Target Audience
 - People looking for a challenge.
 - Children.
-- People at gatherings with friends or family"
+- People at gatherings with friends or family.

 ### User Requirements and Expectations